-

 What kinds of share option plan can be offered?

-In our legal system, stock options are governed by Article 2349 of the Italian Civil Code, entitled “shares and financial instruments in favor of employees”, and by Article 2441 of the Italian Civil Code, which provides for the right of option.
+In particular, Stock Option plans are most widely used in this area.
+In our legal system, stock options are governed by Article 2349 of the Italian Civil Code, entitled “shares and financial instruments in favor of employees”, and by Article 2441 of the Italian Civil Code, which provides for the exclusion of the pre-emptive right of option for shareholders to facilitate employee plans.

-Through the assignment of Stock Options, the company offers an employee the right (option) to acquire his/her own shareholding, or that of another company belonging to the same group, in a predetermined future period and at a fixed price, usually equal to the value of the shares at the time of the offer itself.
+Structure of Stock Option Plans: As mentioned above, Stock Option plans are a tool for rewarding and retaining the loyalty of the beneficiary workforce (employees or directors) considered strategically important for the company.
+Through the assignment of Stock Options, the company offers an employee the right (option) to acquire his/her own shareholding, or that of another company belonging to the same group, in a predetermined future period and at a fixed price (“strike price”), usually equal to the value of the shares at the time of the offer itself.

 The following key moments can be distinguished in a stock option plan:

-The tax relief for stock options governed by Article 51, paragraph 2, letter g-bis) of the TUIR was repealed by Decree Law No. 112 of 2008.
-This regime consisted in the exclusion from taxation of the employee of income in kind deriving from the assignment of shares in the company with which the employee had an employment relationship or in another company of the Group.
+Tax Regime (2026 Update): The specific tax relief for stock options governed by Article 51, paragraph 2, letter g-bis) of the TUIR was repealed by Decree Law No. 112 of 2008.
+Consequently, for the 2026 tax year, the difference between the normal value of the shares at the time of exercise and the strike price paid by the employee constitutes employment income (reddito di lavoro dipendente).

-- are offered to all employees;
+- The shares are offered to the generality of employees.

 -